Frequently Asked Questions

 Our designs are billed as flat fees based on an hourly estimation of how long your space will take us to design.
 We'll send you a design fee proposal before your project begins, which will be custom-tailored to your project scope and amount of detail you're interested in.
 With a flat fee structure, you know exactly what you're going to get and there are no surprises.

-Q: Are Project Management fees and Design fees different?
+Q: Are Design Phase fees Implementation Phase fees different?

 Yes.
 Leu Interiors is always the Designer for our projects, but not always the Project Manager.
 After the design portion of your project is complete, if you choose to have Leu Interiors see your project through to the very end, we charge an hourly Project Management fee of $100.
 This fee covers the time and experience needed to schedule, hire, coordinate, manage and meet with the tradesmen who install our designs.
 Using our Project Management services, you benefit from working with our highly skilled, preferred team of subcontractors while we oversee everything so your project goes as smoothly and efficiently as possible, turning out exactly as planned.
 There are no hourly minimum or maximums.

 Q: How often will I be billed for hourly work?
-How often for Project Management?
+How often for Implementation?

 Q: What is the best way to communicate with my Designer?

 Email, Text & Phone Call are all acceptable ways to communicate with us, and we prefer them in that order!
-As a rule of thumb, we prefer to have a paper trail from all communication.
-We understand that's not always possible, so we'll try to take notes as much as possible when we're talking in person or on the phone.
+As a rule of thumb, we prefer to have a “paper trail” of all communication.
+We understand that's not always possible, so we'll try to take notes as much as possible after we've talked in person or on the phone.

 Q: How can I prepare for our first meeting for my project?

-- You can share your Pinterest.
-Houzz or other inspiration links in the Project Questionnaire.
+You can share your Instagram, Pinterest, Houzz or other inspiration links.

-- Get excited!
-I'll be excited too, so we can have that in common from the very beginning.
+Get excited!
+Then we can have that in common from the very beginning.